HenrikBengtsson/aroma.core/cran-comments.md

 # CRAN submission aroma.core 2.13.1
 on 2015-05-25

-Package now declare all S3 methods.
+Package now declares all S3 methods.

 Thanks in advance